• Skip to primary navigation

 • Crush oreos into a fine powder using a mini food processor or any dry grinder.

-• Spread melted chocolate evenly over the center area of the parchment paper and spread to about ¼-inch thickness.
+• Spread melted chocolate evenly on the parchment paper to about ¼-inch thickness.

 • Place white chocolate in a small microwave safe bowl and microwave for 25 to 50 seconds, stirring every 20 seconds, until completely melted.

-• Spoon melted white chocolate into a quart size zip lock bag, seal and snip the corner (to make a tiny hole).
-Pipe eyes on the chocolate almonds (on the pointed end).
+• Spoon melted white chocolate into a quart-size zip lock bag, seal and snip the corner (to make a tiny hole).
+Pipe eyes on the pointed ends of the chocolate almonds.

-• Place baking pan in refrigerator to harden.
-Once the chocolate is completely hardened, use your hands to break it into about pieces.
-Serve immediately, or cover and store at refrigerator for up to 1 week.
+• Place the baking pan in the refrigerator to harden.
+Once the chocolate is completely hardened, use your hands to break it into large pieces.
+Serve immediately, or cover and store in the refrigerator for up to 1 week.

-• (We like the break into larger pieces for a more visual appeal)
+Pro tip: I like the break into larger pieces for a more visual appeal.

 Notes